What to Pack for a Trip to Italy

 - 2 pairs of jeans.
 Two pairs of blue denim jeans—or one pair of blue jeans and one pair of black jeans—is my advice to you.

 - 1 pair of black or neutral pants.
 I will usually pack black pants for dressy occasions but a pair of black jeans will often do.

 - 1 lightweight jacket.
 A denim jacket or cloth jacket works well for cool days/nights in spring, summer, or fall.
 I also LOVE the Uniqlo lightweight down jacket for fall/winter.
 It folds up to practically nothing but keeps you warm.
 (Editor’s Note: I LOVE this jacket and wear it nearly year-round as a light shell or an extra layer under a heavier coat.
 In Italy, the Uniqlo lightweight puffer is great for avoiding getting a chill if you’re going to be riding around on a motorino.
 It’s not uncommon to see them worn on cool, dry summer nights.)

 - 7 pairs of underwear.
 Feel free to pack fewer and wash them out in the hotel sink.
 But I personally hate how stiff underwear laundered this way can feel.

 - 2 pairs of yoga or workout pants.
 I love my Adidas zippered pocket track pants because they can do double-duty as daywear or pajamas.
 Lightweight hiking pants are also good.
-(Pants with zippered pockets for great for the plane, too!)
+(Pants with zippered pockets are great for the plane, too!)